andreasabel/inCode/entry/introducing-the-backprop-library.md

 import           Numeric.LinearAlgebra.Static
 ```

-The first step in using *backprop* is to create a nice custom data type
+A good first step in using *backprop* is to create a nice custom data type
 containing all of the items you want to compute your gradients on:

 ``` {.haskell}